Table of Contents

-To assist and ensure such compliance, SUNY Fredonia establishes the following policy which supplements all applicable SUNY policies, including sexual harassment, patent and copyright, and student and employee disciplinary policies, as well as applicable federal and state laws.
+To assist and ensure such compliance, Fredonia establishes the following policy which supplements all applicable SUNY policies, including sexual harassment, patent and copyright, and student and employee disciplinary policies, as well as applicable federal and state laws.

 Assigned UserID/Username and PIN/Password (changed by users) that, used in conjunction, authenticates users to privileged computing facilities and resources.

-All software applications, mainframes, desktop and mobile computers, networks, and computer peripherals licensed, owned or operated by SUNY Fredonia.
+All software applications, mainframes, desktop and mobile computers, networks, and computer peripherals licensed, owned or operated by Fredonia.